Code of Professional Practice

 4. Absenteeism from Work

-Instructors are reminded that all leave and absenteeism must be approved by the management, under all circumstances.
-Even if they do not have any teaching responsibilities scheduled, instructors are required to obtain official permission before travelling outside the city.
+Instructors are reminded that the management must approve all leave and absenteeism under all circumstances.
+Even if they do not have any teaching responsibilities scheduled, instructors must obtain official permission before traveling outside the city.
 Instructors should contact the Assistant Directors if they have any questions regarding leave or the process of obtaining permission.
-Various forms of leave are discussed below.

-Annual and Excused Leave
+4.1 Annual and Excused Leave

-Instructors who have been employed for at least one year are entitled to annual leave of up to twenty (20) days.
+Instructors employed for at least one year are entitled to annual leave of up to twenty (20) days.
 All annual leave permission must be approved by the SFL management prior to the leave period.
 Within their first ten years of employment, instructors are entitled to twenty (20) days of annual leave.
 After ten years of employment, the annual leave period increases to thirty (30) days.

 Annual leave must be taken within the current year or the following year; otherwise, unused annual leave days will expire.
-For instance, annual leave for 2019 can be taken in 2019 or 2020; it cannot be taken in 2021.
+For instance, annual leave for 2023 can be taken in 2023 or 2024; it cannot be taken in 2025.

 If an instructor has been employed for less than one year, he or she is not entitled to annual leave.
 In such cases, the instructor may take up to ten (10) days of excused leave.
-To receive permission for excused leave, instructors must submit a petition stating their request for excused leave to SFL management for approval.
+To receive permission for excused leave, instructors must submit a petition stating their request for excused leave from the SFL management for approval.

 Neither annual nor excused leave can be taken on academic calendar days.
-However, in exceptional cases (e.g. death, health issues, etc.), instructors may request excused leave on academic calendar days.
+However, in exceptional cases (e.g., death, health issues, etc.), instructors may request excused leave on academic calendar days.
 If such requests for leave are granted and cause the instructor to miss a class, he or she must:

 • talk to the SFL management and his or her co-workers to arrange for another instructor to cover the missed classes.

-Sickness and Health Leave
+4.2 Sickness and Health Leave

 Maternity leave is provided for expecting mothers and includes 16 weeks of leave (8 weeks before birth and 8 weeks after birth).
-Maternity leave must be taken the 3 weeks prior the expected due date.
+Maternity leave must be taken the 3 weeks prior to the expected due date.
 All documents related to maternity leave must be submitted to the SFL management.

-Following end of the maternity leave, instructors are entitled breastfeeding leave.
+Following the end of the maternity leave, instructors are entitled to breastfeeding leave.
 Within the first 6 months of birth, instructors are allowed 3 hours of leave per day for the purpose of breastfeeding and childcare.
 Following the first 6 months, breastfeeding leave is reduced to 1.5 hours per day over the next 6 months.

-Attending Academic Conferences
+4.3 Attending Academic Conferences

 Instructors can receive permission to attend congresses, conferences, seminars and similar events for purposes of academic and professional development.
 For domestic conferences or events of up to one week in length, the instructor can receive permission from the SFL management.
 Requests to attend academic conferences must be approved by the SFL Director.
 International conferences and events exceeding 7 days in length must be approved by the Rector.

 Instructors who present presentations or posters at such events may be reimbursed by the University up to a certain amount, as determined by the Rectorate.
 All reimbursements for both domestic and international events must be approved by the Rector.
-Instructors are entitled to reimbursement for 2 events per year (1 domestic event and 1 international event, or 2 domestic events) as long as there is no budget restrictions for that academic year.
+Instructors are entitled to reimbursement for 2 events per year (1 domestic event and 1 international event, or 2 domestic events) as long as there are no budget restrictions for that academic year.
+Instructors should seek approval for leave and travel permission to such events at least one month in advance.

-4.1 Cover For Absenteeism
+4.4 Cover For Absenteeism

 When possible, instructors are encouraged to arrange coverage for their classes missed due to sickness or leave.
-In such instances, instructors may ask their colleagues to cover and/or to exchange classes.
+In such instances, instructors may ask their colleagues to cover and/or exchange classes.
 Instructors are responsible for making these arrangements themselves and seeking approval from the management.
-Any changes to the teaching schedule or exchange of classes must be approved by the Assistant Directors prior to that class hour.
+The Assistant Directors must approve any changes to the teaching schedule or exchange of classes before that class hour.

 In case of prolonged absenteeism and/or when necessary, the management may assign instructors to cover classes.

-4.2 Make-up Classes
+4.5 Make-up Classes

 Make-up classes are typically conducted after school, Monday to Friday, and must be completed before the end of the academic quarter.